kubeflow/community/proposals/STEERING-COMMITTEE.md

 The Interim KSC is chartered to establish KSC.
 The interim committee will propose details of the KSC charter, roles, processes and limitations under this document.

-KSC will replace the interim committee after CNCF’s acceptance of Kubeflow.
+KSC will replace the interim committee after CNCF accepts Kubeflow as an incubation project.